How Your Small Business Can Survive the Fuel Price Increases

 Consider Going Electric or at Least Updating Your Fleet

 Sometimes you can still do everything right with your maintenance etc., but you still can’t beat the cold, brutal drum beat of age.
-If your vehicle was made over 10 years ago (or less based on mileage), it would be very wise to looking in to replacing it asap.
+If your vehicle was made over 10 years ago (or less based on mileage), it would be very wise to look into replacing it soon.

-Total Honesty: I am not a big fan of going electric in general.
-From an environmental perspective, hybrids and electrics are far more damaging over the lifetime of the car than a traditional combustion engine.
-But also, from a business perspective, the lifetime of the batteries for these vehicles can significantly handicap you financially much faster than traditional vehicles.
+Total Honesty: I am not a die-hard fan of going fully electric for every business.
+From an environmental perspective, hybrids and electrics carry real manufacturing and battery costs over the lifetime of the vehicle.
+And from a business perspective, battery replacement down the road can hit you financially in a way a traditional engine usually does not.

-Either way, an aging fleet can still be harmful.
-We recently had a service client go all in on the Ford Maverick.
-They currently went both routes, one hybrid one traditional.
-BOTH of them are producing a fuel savings as compared to the vehicles they replaced.
+Either way, an aging fleet is a quiet money leak.
+A while back we had a service client go all in on the Ford Maverick, taking both routes — one hybrid, one traditional.
+Both produced fuel savings compared to the vehicles they replaced.
+The lesson was less “electric versus gas” and more “newer and right-sized beats old and tired.”

 You Need to Lose Weight, Literally